What should I pack for a Jaipur trip next week?

-Jaipur in late October sits between the lingering warmth of summer and the cool breeze of winter.
+Jaipur has warm sunny days and cool evenings in October, so wear breathable cotton during the day and carry a light layer for nights.
 Expect dry, sunny days perfect for sightseeing, followed by cooler nights ideal for rooftop dinners.
 Packing breathable cotton during the day and light layers for the evening works best.

 Culturally, Jaipur values modest yet colorful dressing.
 While tourists are welcome to dress casually, carrying a light stole or scarf helps when visiting temples or traditional neighborhoods.
 Locals often favor cotton kurtas, airy shirts, and flowy dresses, which suit both the weather and cultural tone beautifully — a great inspiration for your Jaipur outfit ideas.